godwire/promptxray/README.md

 3. Each block is removed on its own and the prompt is re-run.
 4. The change in macro F1, and the individual examples that flipped, are attributed to that block.

+Every delta comes with a 90% confidence interval, produced by resampling the tested examples.
+When that interval crosses zero the tool says so instead of
+guessing: a block is only called useful or harmful when the sign survives resampling.
+This is the difference between a measurement and a coin flip on a small dataset.

 Two things keep this affordable: